jadecobra/python_tdd_exercises/source/data_structures/none/none.rst

     # NOTES

   the test passes.
-Time for :ref:`instance tests<how to test if something is an instance of a class>`.
+Time for :ref:`instance tests<how to test if something is an instance>`.

-* I add a failing line with :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>`
+* I add a failing line with :ref:`assertNotIsInstance<another way to test if something is NOT an instance>`

   .. code-block:: python
     :lineno-start: 26